RSE-Sheffield/git-github-zero-to-hero/.github/ISSUE_TEMPLATE/prepare-materials-for-next-session.md

 name: Prepare materials for next session
 about: Instructions for setting up materials ready for next session.
 To be completed by all instructors (lead and support)
-title: Prepare materials for session on [DATE-OR-SESSION-DESCRIPTION]
+title: Prepare materials for session on [DATE-OR-SESSION-DESCRIPTION] for [INSTRUCTOR-NAME]
 labels: session-setup
 assignees: ''